katzer/cordova-plugin-email-composer/README.md

 ## Quirks

 ### Testing in the Android Simulator
 If you are using an emulator, you’ll need to configure the email client.
-If the email client is not configured, it will not respond to the Intent we’ll be discussing.
+If the email client is not configured, it will not respond to the Intent we are discussing.
 If you want to see the chooser in action, you’ll need to configure a device using multiple messaging applications, such as the Gmail application and the Email application.

 **Note:** Google APIs will give you access to adding accounts.